Omar-Ar1/Probabilistic_PCA/README.md

 ## Usage
+### Clone Repository
+1. Clone the repository to your local machine

 ### Prerequisites
-1. Install the required dependencies by running:
+2. Install the required dependencies by running:
    ```bash
    pip install -r requirements.txt
    ```

 ### Running the Standard PPCA Model
-2. To execute the standard Probabilistic Principal Component Analysis (PPCA) implementation, run:
+3. To execute the standard Probabilistic Principal Component Analysis (PPCA) implementation, run:
    ```bash
    python ppca_standard.py
    ```
    - This script applies PPCA on a sample dataset and extracts the principal components.

 ### Running the Optimized PPCA Model
-3. To run the optimized PPCA version, execute:
+4. To run the optimized PPCA version, execute:
    ```bash
    python ppca_optimized.py
    ```
    - This version is designed for enhanced computational efficiency, potentially handling larger datasets more effectively.

 ### Running Tests
-4. **Test the Standard PPCA Implementation:**
+5. **Test the Standard PPCA Implementation:**
    - Open and execute `test_ppca_standard.ipynb` in Jupyter Notebook:
      ```bash
      jupyter notebook test_ppca_standard.ipynb
      ```
    - This notebook contains step-by-step evaluations of the standard PPCA model.

-5. **Test the Optimized PPCA Implementation:**
+6. **Test the Optimized PPCA Implementation:**
    - Open and execute `test_ppca_optimized.ipynb` in Jupyter Notebook:
      ```bash
      jupyter notebook test_ppca_optimized.ipynb